alliwar/aircraft_risk/README.md

 <font size="+1">**Analysis**</font>

 Our analysis uses a metric of safety as the most important factor in determining which private and commercial jets to purchase.
 We utilized a variable "Major Injuries", calculated as a sum of total serious injuries and fatalities per event, as our guide.
+We filtered out data from 2013 to the present, focusing in particular on major aircraft manufacturers.

 The first part of our analysis identifies the type of plane StellarSkies should consider.
 Our analysis shows that single-engine and reciprocal-engine planes are the most dangerous.